-On March 30, 2020, the Company announced its COVID-19 initiatives that the Company is complying with governmental orders and advice, and internal company protocols on travel restrictions, social distancing, and allowable business activities during the ongoing COVID-19 pandemic in order to keep Company personnel, contractors and local community contacts safe during this uncertain period.
+In March 2020 the World Health Organization declared coronavirus COVID-19 a global pandemic.
+The Company announced its COVID-19 initiatives that the Company is complying with governmental orders and advice, and internal company protocols on travel restrictions, social distancing, and allowable business activities during the ongoing COVID-19 pandemic in order to keep Company personnel, contractors and local community contacts safe during this uncertain period.
 Management will continue to assess the timing of when active drilling and fieldwork can be resumed.

 Currently, all Company personnel are working remotely but in regular voice and data communications as the Company progresses the compilation and targeting.